 When a child joins the school, parents/carers are asked if their child has any medical conditions including asthma on their enrolment form.
-Our parent communications and information app, Arbor, can be updated with real time updates, so if a medical diagnosis has been sought and agreed by a doctor a parent / career should ensure they update the school and their child's Arbor account.
+Our parent communications and information app, Arbor can be updated with real time updates, so if a medical diagnosis has been sought and agreed by a doctor please ensure you update the school and your child's Arbor account.